DevelopmentArc/react-indepth/life_cycle/update/postrender_with_componentdidupdate.md

 Here we access our Chart instance and update it when the data has changed[^2].

 ### Another render pass?
-We can also query the Native UI and get sizing, CSS styling, etc. This may require us to update our internal state or props for children.
+We can also query the Native UI and get sizing, CSS styling, etc. This may require us to update our internal state or `props` for our children.
 If this is the case we can call `this.setState()` or `forceUpdate()` here, but this opens a lot of potential issues because it forces a new render.

 One of the worst things to do is do an unchecked `setState()`: